Yakov-Varnaev/OhSheet/docs/adventures.md

 To play D&D you should have some story or an adventure, which you will follow along.
 So, this part should be responsible for this.

+## Permissions
+Only authenticated users are able to perform CRUD.

 ### Models
 <details>
   <summary>Adventure model</summary>